Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 This is important for our seniors who don’t have pedaling power like they used to but still want to ride long distances.

-This exercise is also good for seniors that want to reduce their weight and remain fit, which will improve their overall health.
+This exercise is also good for seniors who want to reduce their weight and remain fit, which will improve their overall health.

 Enhanced Mobility

-As we age, we lose strength in our limbs and muscles which can make mobility difficult.
+As we age, we lose strength in our limbs and muscles, making mobility difficult.
 Going from one place to another or climbing steps can become very challenging.

 With e-bikes, however, this can be improved.
 E-bikes provide a great way for seniors to remain mobile and active without requiring much strength or power.